AI and the future of gaming for game devs

 Artificial intelligence has been a major part of video game development since the industry’s inception.
 The first examples of AI in gaming date back to 1951 with the mathematical strategy game Nim, where players had to compete against an in-game AI.
 Today, AI doesn’t just power in-game opponents; it’s used to populate entire digital worlds filled with engaging non-playable characters, as showcased in titles such as Red Dead Redemption 2 and Grand Theft Auto V.

-With the advancements in generative AI, many believe that these new forms of artificial intelligence will revolutionize video game development.
+With the advancements in generative AI, many believe that these new forms of artificial intelligence in game development will revolutionize video game development.
 Based on recent news, that revolution seems to have already begun.
-For example, Roblox announced they’re building a platform that will, “allow every user to be a creator,” using generative AI tools.
-Unity just launched a new AI marketplace featuring generative AI and behavioral AI solutions alongside several new AI-powered tools that help developers enhance their gameplay.
+For example, Roblox announced they’re building a platform that will, “allow every user to be a creator,” using generative AI gaming tools.
+Unity just launched a new AI marketplace featuring generative AI and behavioral AI solutions alongside several new gaming AI tools that help developers enhance their gameplay.
+Meanwhile, gaming companies like NetEase and Niantic are incorporating AI NPCs.

-Meanwhile, Ubisoft’s R&D has designed a new in-house AI tool called Ghostwriter, which generates the first drafts of “barks” - phrases or sounds made by NPCs during a triggered event - to give its scriptwriters more time to polish the main narrative.
-These recent examples of AI in gaming are only the beginning of a new wave of innovation.
-Generative AI will help developers build more extensive and immersive worlds by automating much of the legwork, enabling them to focus on designing creative new mechanics and features.
+These recent examples of generative AI in gaming are only the beginning of a new wave of innovation.
+Generative AI in games will help developers build more extensive and immersive worlds by automating much of the legwork, enabling them to focus on designing creative new mechanics and features.

-Below, we dive deeper into how AI is being used in game development right now, and the best examples of AI in gaming.
+Below, we dive deeper into how AI in game development is being leveraged right now with some examples of how generative AI in games will be used that hint at the future of AI in gaming.

 What type of AI is used in gaming?

-In the past, AI in gaming has typically come in one of two forms: deterministic or nondeterministic.
-Today, we also have a third player on the field: generative AI.
+AI in gaming has typically leveraged one of two forms: of artificial intelligence deterministic or nondeterministic.
+Today, we also have a third player on the field with the use of generative AI in games becoming more prominent.

 Deterministic AI